 Mendoza city dwellers are appearance conscious and mostly wear stylish but casual attire.
 Jeans, Khakhis, Capris, Skirts and Dress are ideal for site seeing.
 Combine with walking shoes or flats or sneakers.
 In Summer many locals wear sandals and flip flops with the exception of truly Posh establishments.
 A blazer and tie or stylish dress is necessary if you planning to do some fine dining.

 Some Recommended Essentials and Must Haves:

-and of course a Camera with lots of memory cards! :-)
+P.S: don't forget a camera with lots of memory cards! :-)

 Currency Exchange Rate/Money:

 All currency can be changed at money exchanges, airports and most banks.